shriyaMadan/Youtube-Dashboard/Contributing.md

 ***This dashboard displays basic information about the channel.
 The information includes number of subscribers, total views, total videos.
 You can either search by Channel-name OR by Channel-URL.***

-#### PS: The application is under development, it will soon include more features and interesting information.
+#### PS: The application is under development, it will soon include more features and interesting information:warning:.

 ---
 ![GitHub custom open for collaboration](https://img.shields.io/badge/Open%20For-Collaboration-brightgreen?style=for-the-badge)